FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-This presentation is typical of a paresis of the right lateral rectus.
-A patient with a paresis of the left lateral rectus muscle will have impaired adbuction of the left eye, and is likely to try to minimize his diplopia by looking at the world with his chin turned toward his left shoulder and his right eye adducted.
+This presentation is typical of a paresis of the left superior oblique.
+A patient with a paresis of the left lateral rectus muscle will have impaired adbuction of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin turned toward her left shoulder and her right eye adducted.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3